martin-beran/fpga/mb50/README.md

 ### MB50 system architecture overview

-The MB50 system consists of:
+The _MB50_ system consists of:

-- The MB5016 CPU
+- The _MB5016 CPU_
 - A single-level system memory (no instruction nor data caches)
-- A serial control interface connected to the MB50DEV development environment running on a host computer
+- A serial _control and debugging interface (CDI)_ connected to the MB50DEV
+  development environment running on a host computer
 - A basic set of I/O devices (PS/2 keyboard, VGA display, system clock)

 Important design criteria are clean architecture, easy implementation, and